VicenteTeodoro/vt-observer/README.md

-# webpack_base
+#  VT-Observer
-This is a basic webpack configuration using webpack dev server
+This is a helper project to be used while developing html content.